CALHCI/SURP25-AGV/simulator/README.md

 * Open the **LXTerminal** and run any ROS 2 command (e.g., `ros2 topic list`).

-## 🖼️ Result

-* You get an interactive full desktop environment running in your browser, preloaded with all necessary tools to simulate, visualize, and control the TurtleBot 4 in both 2D and 3D worlds.

-* Need to connect a real robot?
-No problem.
-Just map USB devices or use `--network host` and set up your ROS\_DOMAIN\_ID accordingly.

-* You're in full control of ROS 2.

 ## 🖼️ Screenshot

 Here’s what the virtual desktop looks like with the TurtleBot 4 simulator: